JonathanMEdwards/subtext10/doc/language.md

 ## Repeated extra results

-When we parse a CSV we typically want to produce a sequence of the numeric values.
+When we parse a CSV we typically want to produce a series of the numeric values.
 We can do that by adding an extra result:

 ```
 '1,2,3'